Skip to main content

 What is a Liquid Waste Management Plan?

-A LWMP is a legal document approved by the Minister of Environment and Climate Change Strategy (MOE).
+A Liquid Waste Management Plan (LWMP) is a legal document approved by the Minister of Environment and Parks.
 A LWMP enables municipalities to develop holistic plans for liquid waste management that consider the unique needs of the community, businesses, and geography, while meeting environmental regulations.

 Open All Close All